Eigenvalues of Cayley graphs: Second largest eigenvalue of Cayley graphs

 \begin{thm} \emph{(\cite[Theorem 1.1]{Friedman00})} Let $T$ be a set of $n-1$ transpositions in $S_n$.
 Then $\l_2(\Cay(S_n, T)) \ge n-2$, with equality if and only if $T= \{(i, j): j \ne i\}$ for some fixed $i$. \end{thm}

 Given a set $T$ of transpositions in $S_n$, define $G_T$ to be the graph with vertex set $[n]$ such that $i, j \in [n]$ are adjacent if and only if $(i, j) \in T$.
-Theorem \ref{thm:Fri} was proved by establishing the following result.
+Theorem \ref{thm:Fri} was proved through establishing the following result.

 \begin{thm} \emph{(\cite[Theorem 1.2]{Friedman00})} Let $T$ be a set of $n-1$ transpositions in $S_n$.
 If $G_T$ is bipartite, then $\l_2(G_T)$ occurs as an eigenvalue of $\Cay(S_n, T)$ with multiplicity at least $n-1$ times its multiplicity in $G_T$. \end{thm}